jpamata/jpamata.github.io/_posts/2016-9-19-Penultimate-Term.md

 ---
+title: "College: Penultimate Term?"
 layout: post
-title:  "College: Penultimate Term?"
-keywords: "college, failure, internship, classes"
-comments: true
-date:   2016-9-19 23:00:00 +1700
+date: 2016-09-19 22:00
+tag:
+- reflections
+- college
 category: blog
-tag:
--reflections
--college
+author: john
+description:
 ---

 # Will this be my penultimate term or will my date for internship will be moved to September?